If you've already made your own EM or have store-bought ones, then making bokashi bran is relatively a simple process.

 My guess is those are the blooms of the Lactobacillus, not the mycelium (white strings) of fungi though as I didn't put any fungi in.

-Little Lactobacillus Story
+Lactobacillus Short Story

 Lactobacillus, as you may have known it, are wonderful micro-organisms.
-From the words of Old Gardener Guy - Finland, they did an experiment with Lacto back in Helsinki University where they put E.Coli on agar petri dishes and pipetted different strains of Lactobacillus in and incubated.
+From the words of Old Gardener Guy - Finland, people did an experiment with Lacto back in Helsinki University where they put E.Coli on agar petri dishes and pipetted different strains of Lactobacillus in and incubated.

 Some white coating developed: